juwatow/jeannedarc-io/public/resume.md

 ## Apr 2017 - Dec 2019: Senior Software Engineer & Scrum Master, Xello

-Part of a cross-functional team that ensures that Xello leads the way in supporting college-bound students (and the educators dedicated to helping them) by producing exceptional college planning and tracking tools that provide the most reliable, effortless, reassuring, and engaging experience on the market.
+Part of a cross-functional team that ensured that Xello leads the way in supporting college-bound students (and the educators dedicated to helping them) by producing exceptional college planning and tracking tools that provide the most reliable, effortless, reassuring, and engaging experience on the market.
 In order to instill confidence in students and educators navigating the college application process so every student feels empowered to achieve their successful future.

 - Ensuring the team develop new features while maintaining a high quality of the existing code
 - Leading projects